This topic provides answers to frequently asked questions about PolarDB for PostgreSQL.

 /* FORCE_MASTER */is used to forcibly route requests to the primary node.
 This method applies to a few scenarios where strong consistency is required for read requests.

 /* FORCE_SLAVE */is used to forcibly route requests to a read-only node.
-This method applies to scenarios where the PolarDB proxy requests that special syntax be routed to the primary node to ensure accuracy.
-For example, statements that call stored procedures and use multistatement are routed to the primary node by default.
+This method applies to scenarios where the PolarDB for MySQL proxy requests that special syntax be routed to a read-only node to ensure accuracy.
+For example, if you use this method, statements that call stored procedures and use multistatement are routed to the primary node by default.

-- The route priorities of hints are the highest and are not limited by consistency levels or transaction splitting.
-Perform an evaluation before you use the hints.
+- Hints are assigned the highest priority for routing and are not limited by consistency levels or transaction splitting.
+Before you use hints, evaluate the impacts on your business.

 - The hints cannot contain the statements that change environment variables, such as